-For these reasons, athletes who struggle with mobility in the areas listed above might need to regress this exercise.
-The best way to adjust for poor mobility is to perform the zercher deadlift from just below the knees using a power rack.
+For these reasons, athletes who struggle with mobility in the abovementioned areas might need to regress this exercise.
+Using a power rack, the best way to adjust for poor mobility is to perform the zercher deadlift from just below the knees.

-Progressively lower the height of the bar 1-2 inches each week, until the barbell starts on the floor.
+Progressively lower the height of the bar by 1-2 inches each week until the barbell starts on the floor.

 Check out my article on How To Increase Ankle Mobility (13 Exercises)